Table of Content

 Compare Welcome Bonus And Fees

 Both cards offer cash welcome bonus, so you don’t need to convert and redeem points to enjoy your welcome bonus.
 The Blue Cash Preferred offers a $250 statement credit after you spend $3,000 in purchases on your new Card within the first 6 months.
-The Chase Freedom Unlimited offers a similar bonus but in a different way – additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year)- worth up to $300 cash back.
+The Chase Freedom Unlimited offers a similar bonus but in a different way – Earn a $200 bonus after you spend $500 on purchases in the first 3 months from account opening..

 Both issuers also offer some additional welcome bonuses.
 Amex offers Blue Cash Preferred new cardholders a $0 fee on Buy Now, Pay Later plans created in the first 12 months, while Chase offers higher cash back on U.S. supermarket purchases for the first year with a cap.
 However, Walmart and Target purchases are excluded from this offer.